TUMDOT-MUC

 Trajectories from Urban Multimodal Drone Observations of Traffic – Munich

 The TUMDOT-MUC dataset contains trajectories from videos recorded with drones in Munich, Germany, in October 2022.
-A total of 12 drones were used to observe 6 spatially contiguous locations for more than 3 hours each on two weekday afternoons.
+A total of 12 drones were used to observe 6 spatially continuous locations for more than 3 hours each on two weekday afternoons.
 The spatially and temporally linked data from the 700 m long section along Rheinstraße is currently in the final phase of post-processing.
-The second recording day (October 12) is now available and can be downloaded here.
+The second recording day (October 12) is now available and can be downloaded.
 The first day will be published soon.

 There are known issues with the dataset, which are listed below:

-• Due to technical errors and the high complexity of coordinating the exchange in the air, there are isolated gaps in the data.
-These can be seen in the attached preprint that is currently under review.
+- Due to technical errors and the high complexity of coordinating the exchange in the air, there are isolated gaps in the data.
+These can be seen from the publication.

-• Due to the vertical view of the drones from an altitude of about 110 m, obstructions by trees and a construction site occurs.
+- Due to the vertical view of the drones from an altitude of about 110 m, obstructions by trees and a construction site occurs.
 Especially around Bonner Platz and along the northern part of Rheinstraße, bicycles and pedestrians were thus not continuously tracked.
-The obstructed areas are also shown in the attached preprint.
+The obstructed areas are also shown in the publication.

 The data are available as open source for research/non-commercial use (Creative Commons CC BY-NC 4.0 license).

 Please do not hesitate to contact us if you have any questions, problems or further ideas to improve the data quality.
-Please contact Alexander Kutsch directly (alexander.kutsch@tum.de)
+Please contact Alexander Kutsch directly (alexander.kutsch(at)tum.de)

 This dataset was created with the help of FairFleet GmbH (flying the drones), DeepScenario GmbH (extracting the trajectories) and 3D Mapping Solutions (HD-Map) - many thanks to all our partners!